playfulprogramming/playfulprogramming/content/ljtech/collections/web-fundamentals/posts/web-fundamentals-javascript-basics/index.md

 ## Arrays

 Arrays are a type of `Object` as well.
-They can hold any content type, including themselves!
+They can hold any content type, including other arrays!

 ```js
 const numberArray = [1, 2, 3, 4, 5];
 const stringArray = ["Corbin", "Eduardo", "Obi", "Sarah"];
 const mixedArray = [1, "Corbin", null, undefined];